marcosan93/Stock-Analyzer/README.md

 (E.g. [PCA Modeling](Classification/Modeling(Int_feats)-SVM.ipynb))

-_After using many different models on the data from the reduced number of features, the training and testing scores performed no better than the model scores on the non-interacted features._
+_After using many different models on the data from the reduced number of features, the training and testing scores did not perform significantly better than the model scores on the non-interacted features._

 __Feature Importance__